 This is a little unclear.
 I think mislabeling is okay in rational discourse if the mislabel is still the leading individual candidate.
 For instance, if you have several hypotheses to explain something, and the leading hypothesis has 30% chance, higher than any other, formulating that hypothesis as a label seems reasonable (and it's probably a mislabel because there's a 70% chance it's wrong).
 On the other hand, deliberately choosing a low-probability hypothesis as a mislabel seems not very rational.

-Dynamic silence is the idea of just staying silent, usually either right after you mirror, label, or mislabel, or when things fall silent in general.
+Dynamic silence (also called effective pause) is the idea of just staying silent, usually either right after you mirror, label, or mislabel, or when things fall silent in general.
 The idea is to give the other person space to keep going on and to correct you.
 According to Voss, dynamic silence works best after you have established, through mirroring and labeling, that you are listening, engaged, and understanding.

 There's a video discussing dynamic silence here.